cookieBytez/experimentDesign/README.md

 This repository aims to recreate the findings from "Learning Recommendations from User Actions in the Item-poor Insurance Domain" by Simone Borg Bruun, Maria Maistro, and Christina Lioma.
 It contains adapted code from the [author's repository](https://github.com/simonebbruun/cross-sessions_RS).
 This repository is supplementary to our report (DOI: 10.5281/zenodo.14790070)

+## Module versions

+A requirements.txt file is included which can be used to setup the environment used to run the code.

 ## File Structure

 ### /cross_examine.py